jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/Pointers/task.md

-In C++, addresses are first-class citizens, meaning that programmers can manipulate them as any other types of data: store addresses to variables, pass them as function arguments, print to the terminal, etc.
+In C++, addresses are first-class citizens, meaning that programmers can manipulate them like any other types of data: store addresses in variables, pass them as function arguments, print them to the terminal, etc.

 A variable that stores the address of a memory cell is called a **pointer**.
-In C++, there is no single *pointer* data type; instead, pointers are additionally typed by the type of the memory region they point to.
+In C++, there is no single *pointer* data type; instead, pointers are additionally typed based on the type of the memory region they point to.
-For example, type `int*` denotes a type of pointers pointing to a memory region containing a value of type `int`.
+For example, the type `int*` denotes a type of pointers pointing to a memory region containing a value of type `int`.
-As you can see, in order to create a pointer data type, you need to add the `*` keyword *after* the pointed-to data type.
+As you can see, to create a pointer data type, you need to add the `*` keyword *after* the pointed-to data type.
 Note that you can create pointer types of arbitrary complexity: for example, `int**` denotes a type of pointers to a pointer to `int`.